casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

+import useBaseUrl from '@docusaurus/useBaseUrl';

 # Getting Started with Rust

 This guide covers the basic tools you will need to set up your first Casper smart contract.
 You will also be able to build a sample smart contract and run a few basic tests on it on your local machine.

 Casper's blockchain is built upon the Rust programming language and compiles down to WebAssembly.
 This guide will walk you through the steps to set up your development environment and build your first contract.

 ## Prerequisites {#prerequisites}